 Implant Placement:

 After your mouth has been anesthetized, we make a tiny cut in the gums to expose the jawbone.
-If needed, Dr. Jirik drills a small hole into the socket that held the former tooth root.
+If needed, Dr. Jirik drills a small hole into the socket that holds the former tooth root.
 Now the titanium implant is screwed down into the socket.

 Osseointegration: